 So what’s the solution?
 How can you start smiling again and feel better about yourself?

-If you have slightly crooked teeth, then there are a variety of solutions out there, many of which are inexpensive and act quickly.
+If yours are slightly crooked, then there are a variety of solutions out there, many of which are inexpensive and act quickly.

 The bottom line?
-Do something now to prevent your teeth from causing you mental health issues it the future.
+Do something now to prevent them from causing you mental health issues it the future.